Florida · Online practice · English & SpanishAdvisory only · Flat fees · No court

 Not sure where your case stands?

 An independent second opinion puts a written, expert read on your strategy.
 Flat fee.
-Miami-Dade, Broward, Palm Beach, and Florida statewide.
+Miami-Dade, Broward, and Florida statewide.